27 Brilliantly British Restaurants For Your London Bucketlist

 One Twenty One Two

-A neighbour to Scotland yard, with name derived from the world famous phone number – Whitehall 1212 – this restaurant serves classic dishes with a modern twist, along with an impressive selection of wines.
+A neighbour to Scotland Yard, with a name derived from the world-famous phone number – Whitehall 1212 – this restaurant serves classic dishes with a modern twist, along with an impressive selection of wines.

-Artisanal ingredients are put to beautiful use on the menu, including dishes like Double-Cooked Chicken Supreme with whipped potato, braised leeks and carrots; or the Chargrilled 10oz Ribeye Steak served with the classic side of triple-cooked chips.
+Artisanal ingredients are put to beautiful use on the menu, including dishes like double-cooked chicken Sspreme with whipped potato, braised leeks and carrots; or the chargrilled 10oz ribeye steak served with the classic side of triple-cooked chips.

 Where: 2 Whitehall Ct, Whitehall Pl, London SW1A 2EJ